NadzwyczajnaGrupaRobocza/bomberman/README.md

 2.2 Making changes in code
 -------------------------------------------
-All updates should be done on dedicated branch, so please don't use master for changes.
+All updates should be done on dedicated branch, so please don't use master for changes (by the way master is blocked for not administrator users :) ).
 After cloning repository create Your branch and switch to it.
 After Your changes are ready You can push them.

 2.4 CI and reviews
 ------------------